Kaimahi Toko i te Ora

 - an understanding of the Treaty of Waitangi.

-- may work full or part time.
-They may work long hours, and are sometimes required to be on call or do shift work
+- work full time or part time and may work long hours, be on call or do shift work

-- work in schools, hospitals, homes, marae, government agencies and in the community.
-They may also work in residential centres and courts
+- work in schools, hospitals, homes, marae, government agencies, residential centres and courts

 - may work in stressful conditions, dealing with challenging and highly distressed clients

 - may travel locally to visit people.